-What should I do before and during the spraying?
+What should I do before, during and after the spraying?

-- Closing windows and doors and shutting off HVAC systems that distribute air from the outside into your home.
+- Close windows and doors and shutting off heating/ventilation systems that draw air from the outside into your home.

-- Covering playground equipment, sandboxes, benches, toys, pet dishes, and lawn chairs before the application, or hosing them off afterward.
+- Cover playground equipment, sandboxes, benches, toys, pet dishes, and lawn chairs before the application, or hosing them off afterward.

 What if I have more questions?

 - If you have been exposed to Foray® 48B and you have concerns about possible health effects, wash the affected area with soap and water and contact the Oregon Poison Center at 1-800-222-1222.